 - Whyalla Hospital and Health Service

-The trainee is a rural based intern, whose clinical terms are based across the Far Upper North LHN to ensure a high quality and AMC accredited training in a variety of disciplines.
-This includes Whyalla, Pt Augusta and Pt Lincoln.
-Interns are supported to be accommodated in ARCS shared accommodation in each site.
+The trainee is a rural based intern, whose clinical terms are based across the Flinders and Upper North LHN and the Eyre and Far North LHN to ensure a high quality and AMC accredited training in a variety of disciplines.
+All interns have weekly tutorials and monthly simulations sessions based in Whyalla, with all interns being able to attend either in-person or via Zoom if located in other locations across the training network.
+This includes Port Augusta, Port Lincoln and Whyalla.
+Interns are supported to be accommodated in provided shared accommodation in each site.

-Support for interns relocating to the region is provided by the Regional Training Hub based in Whyalla and TMO professional development by Regional Health SA.
+Support for interns relocating to the region is provided by the Flinders and Upper North LHN Medical Education Unit based in Whyalla and TMO professional development by Regional Health SA.

-All SA Health employees have access to the Employees Assistance Program as an additional source for confidential counselling and support.
+All SA Health employees have access to the Employee Assistance Program as an additional source for confidential counselling and support.
 Contact information is available on the SA MET website.

 Doctors’ Health SA is a not-for-profit, independent and profession-controlled organisation dedicated to improving the health of doctors and medical students for the good of the community.